 Current Weather OutlookStatewide weather outlook from Florida Division of Emergency Management Meteorology

-Onshore winds will result in a moderate risk of rip currents for Atlantic beaches.
-Wave heights will be 1-2’ along the Gulf Coast and 2-3’ along the East Coast.
+Breezy easterly winds today will result in a moderate to high rip current risk at all Panhandle and Atlantic beaches.
+Red flags will be flying from Escambia to Walton County in the Panhandle and Nassau to Flagler County in Northeast Florida.
+At the high risk beaches, wave heights will be 3-5’ but only 2-3’ elsewhere.
+All West Coast beaches will have a low risk today.
 Remember, always swim within sight of a lifeguard.
 Rip currents can still occur on low risk days!
 For the latest rip current outlook, visit www.weather.gov/beach.

 A River Flood Warning remains in effect for the Santa Fe River at Three Rivers Estates.
 The river is slowly falling, but it will remain in minor flood stage through at least Saturday.
 The Ocklawaha River at Rodman Dam also remains in minor flood stage.
 A few rivers throughout North Florida are in action stage today, but are all falling.
 Rainfall amounts will be light and not result in any flood concerns.
 With the onshore winds in Northeast Florida, tides are running 1-2’ above normal resulting in minor flooding at high tide.
 For more information on specific rivers, please visit the Southeast River Forecast Center here.

 Winds will be breezy today out of the east at 10-15 mph.
 Some gusts to 25 mph will be possible in North Florida, particularly along the coast of Nassau and Duval County.
 However, isolated to scattered showers, already high soil moisture, and high relative humidity will limit the threat.
 Thus, a low wildfire threat is forecast statewide.
 A County Burn Ban remains in effect for the 5 counties that are in effect year-round.